Prajwal208V/PreapBytes/react/README.md

                                           }
                                         };
                                         export default AuthButton;
         3.Using Element Variables:Element variables are similar to the approach to extract the conditional rendering into a function.
-Element variables are variables                                   that hold JSX elements.
+Element variables                                     hold JSX elements.
 You can conditionally assign elements or components to these variables outside the JSX and only render the                                         variable within JSX.
                        🦖class App extends Component {
                             constructor(props) {
                               super(props);